csaea/quick-references/linux-quick-reference.md

 ## Variables

-Variables are defined with a variable `name`, `=`, and `quotation marks` with no spaces between.
-Signle quotation marks for literal interpretation, double for dynamic substitution.
+Variables are defined with a `variable name`, `=`, and `quotation marks` with no spaces between.
+Single quotation marks for literal interpretation, double for dynamic substitution.

 - `$`: Used to reference the value of a variable.